frequently asked questions

 What can I expect during my first visit with Relaxed Clarity?

-When you first arrive, you will provide us with a valid driver’s license or state ID and fill out some initial paperwork.
+When you first arrive at our cannabis clinic, you will provide us with a valid driver’s license or state ID and fill out some initial paperwork.
 The appointment with the physician will take approximately an hour from start to finish.
 However, there are some patients who require more time with the physician.
 We try our best to get you through the process as quick as possible and ask for your patience when waiting.
 Every patient is required to be seen and evaluated by a licensed physician every year who is registered and approved to perform medical marijuana evaluations.

 How do I renew my certification?